barionleg/cesium.wiki.gs/Contributor's-Guide.md

 * Download the [Eclipse IDE](http://www.eclipse.org/downloads/) for Java Developers.
 Extract to a directory of your choice.
 Run it.

 * Install additional Eclipse components: JavaScript Development Tools and Eclipse Web Developer Tools.
    * Help - Install New Software.
-Work with: select *Juno* from the list.
+Work with: select *Kepler* from the list.
-   * Expand *Programming Languages*, check *Eclipse JavaScript Development Tools*.
+   * Expand *Programming Languages*, check *JavaScript Development Tools*.
    * Expand *Web, XML, Java EE and OSGi Enterprise Development*, check *Eclipse Web Developer Tools*.
    * Next, Next, Accept, Finish, _wait_, Not Now (we have more to install).